Do Go On - 163 - WW2 Badass Audie Murphy

 Please.

-I was thinking you were gonna say my house.
+I was thinking you're going to say my house.

 We were not at my house.